ndrewpj/FastFlowLM/README.md

 - 🧰 Simple CLI and API
 - 🔐 Fully private and offline

-No drivers, no model rewrites, no tuning — it just works.
+No model rewrites, no tuning — it just works.

 ---